bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 08:56 AM CT, March 11</p>
+<p class="updated_time"> Latest data: 09:21 AM CT, March 11</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 70°, which is 7° *colder* than yesterday.
-Tomorrow is expected to be 26° *colder* than today.
+Tomorrow is expected to be 25° *colder* than today.

 Currently:

-- 58°
+- 59°
-- Light Rain
+- Drizzle
-- 90% humidity
+- 94% humidity
-- 10 mph wind
+- 11 mph wind
-- 74% cloud cover
+- 70% cloud cover
-- 43 AQI 🟩
+- 40 AQI 🟩
 - 0.74 inches of rain in the past 24 hours
 - 0.07 inches of rain and 0.03 inches of snow expected in the next 48 hours